yFiLES/kth/README.md

 # kth
 ------------
-``kth`` contains some packages we build at KTH, Royal Institute of Technology, Swende for multiple purpose tasks.
+``kth`` contains some packages we build at KTH, Royal Institute of Technology, Swenden for multiple purpose tasks.
 We will constantly update sub-packages contained in it.

 1. cantera collections for flame calculations.